nvtkaszpir/vagrant-gitlab-runners/README.md

          but if it's running already the config should be automatically reloaded!
 ```

-- go to the gitlab project, and check if in Runner settings you see registered
+- go to the GitLab project, and check if in Runner settings you see registered
   runner.

-- check your gitlab project and edit .gitlab-ci.yml to use proper tags in the
+- check your GitLab project and edit ``.gitlab-ci.yml`` to use proper tags in the
   project depending on the build/step and so on.

 # Rebuilding machine